 What TV shows have I seen you on?

 Since we have begun operating at Guadalupe Island we have been involved with a number of different TV shows.
-In 2012 we were used for logistics on the acclaimed discovery show “Spawn of Jaws” as well as “Sharks of the Mediterranean”.
-In 2014 we were used by the BBC for the White shark segment of the series “Shark” and in 2015, 2016, and 2017 we were featured heavily on Discovery Channels’ shark week featuring in documentaries such as “Island of the mega shark,” the “Air Jaws” franchise and the “GW serial Killer” franchise.
-For further info see our about us pages.
+In 2012 we were used for logistics on the documentaries “Spawn of Jaws” and “Sharks of the Mediterranean”.
+In 2014 we collaborated with the BBC for the White shark segment of the series “Shark” and from 2015 to 2018 we have been featured heavily on Discovery Channels’ shark week featured in documentaries such as “Island of the mega shark,” the “Air Jaws” franchise, the “GW serial Killer” franchise and the acclaimed “Great white abyss” and “Legend of Deep Blue.”

 What is a typical itinerary?

 We pick all our guests up from Fishermans landing in Point Loma, San Diego at 6am.
 After a welcoming we make our way down to Ensenada by coach, crossing the boarder of Mexico and arriving at the boat in Ensenada at 8.30am.
 Guests do not have to do anything during this process, our crew take care of all the paperwork and soon after we depart Ensenada and begin to make our way to Guadalupe.
 This journey takes us around 22-24 hours so we travel over night and arrive at the island the following morning.
 Along the way, guests are served fantastic food, can relax, watch movies and keep an eye out for dolphins, whales and many other species of wildlife.
 Once at the island we begin diving.
 We dive from around 7am – 4pm each day and then on the last day we begin our journey back.
 We arrive back in Ensenada between 9-10 am and board the coach back to Fishermans Landing in Point Loma in San Diego between 1-2pm.

 What do you recommend bringing?